Apple faces ban on iPhone and iPad sales

 Apple did not immediately respond to a request for comment by The Local and Apple’s internet store in Germany was still selling its products on Monday.

-technology, even succeeding in having some competing Android devices temporarily banned in Germany earlier this year.
+The ruling stems from a long-running patent dispute between Apple and Motorola over mobile technology.
+Apple has been aggressively defending its technology, even succeeding in having some competing Android devices temporarily banned in Germany earlier this year.
 Motorola is currently in the process of being purchased by Google, which makes the Android operating system.

-electronics market, could be devastating for the company, especially if it is accused of violating the ruling which could result in fines of €250,000 per violation.
+But a ban in Germany, which is Europe’s biggest electronics market, could be devastating for the company, especially if it is accused of violating the ruling which could result in fines of €250,000 per violation.

 It is not yet clear, however, whether the ruling applies directly to Apple Germany, which is a subsidiary of Apple Inc., and commentators were offering different viewpoints on its effect Monday.